-- 9. We are again very grateful to all the judicial, practitioner and client assessors who have made an indispensable contribution to the appointment process by providing assessments.
+9. We are again very grateful to all the judicial, practitioner and client assessors who have made an indispensable contribution to the appointment process by providing assessments.
 The success of this appointments scheme depends heavily on the support and commitment of the judiciary and the legal profession in providing high quality assessments.
-We would not be able to do our job without the readiness of assessors to let us have their views about the extent to which applicants demonstrate the competencies. - 10.
-The quality of assessments has been maintained this year.
-However, once again the overwhelming majority of assessments, particularly from clients, were supportive of the applicant.
-Around 87% of assessments graded the applicant as very good or excellent (compared with 86% last year) this was the case for 84% of judicial assessments, 85% of practitioner assessments, and for 99% of client assessments.
+We would not be able to do our job without the readiness of assessors to let us have their views about the extent to which applicants demonstrate the competencies.

+10. The quality of assessments has been maintained this year.
+The change to the options for overall rating appears to have had the desired effect of reducing the proportion of assessments rating applicants as suitable for appointment, although the great majority of assessments, particularly from clients, were supportive of the applicant.
+Around 79% of assessments graded the applicant as Clearly ready or Ready (compared with 87% for Excellent or Very Good last year) - this was the case for 74% of judicial assessments, 75% of practitioner assessments, and for 97% of client assessments.